sva-dsi/2017-fall-course/README.md

 This course will introduce web development for data visualization, including an introduction to web scripting languages, version control for collaborative coding, and the authorship of interactive visualization on/off the web.

-* Read on for the [syllabus](https://github.com/sva-dsi/2017-fall-course/blob/master/syllabus.md), [bibliography](https://github.com/sva-dsi/2017-fall-course/blob/master/bibliography.md), and slides/exercises in this repository.
+* Read on for the [syllabus](https://github.com/sva-dsi/2017-fall-course/blob/master/syllabus.md), [bibliography](https://github.com/sva-dsi/2017-fall-course/blob/master/bibliography.md), and lectures/exercises in this repository.
 * Check out our Github [classroom here](https://classroom.github.com/classrooms/20387575-sva-dsi-data-vis).
 * Like our logo?
-Check out the [Pixels for Food Project by Logo Dust](http://pixels4food.com/?logodust).
+Check out the [Logo Dust List](http://logodust.com/).
 Thank you [Mati](http://www.innovatorsunder35.com/innovator/matias-kalwill) for the color help!